DougUOT/Cryptocurrencies/README.md

 Follow below some highlights and findings related to the analyze cryptocurrency data predictions:

 * The prediction 3 (PC 3) has the better findings related the CoinName
-* The Acute Angle Cloud, Poa Network, BiblePay and Vechain (CoinName) are the top new cryptocurrency to recommend for investments as according to the analysis
+* The Waves, Poa Network, LitecoinCash, Acute Angle Cloud and BiblePay (CoinName) are the top new cryptocurrency to recommend for investments as according to the analysis
+* In order to diversify the investment portfolio, I would also recommend the CoinName BitTorrent.
+* It is important to mentioned that the results generated from unsupervised Machine LearningTmay be less precise as information isn't labeled, and algorithms don't have a clue about the exact output ahead of time.

 ![](https://github.com/DougUOT/Cryptocurrencies/blob/main/Resources/Images/Extra%20Analysis_Module18.PNG)